Rolemaster: Reception

+In Issue 29 of Abyss, Eric Olson recommended the Rolemaster line of products, but cautioned that they might be hard to adapt to an existing campaign since their approach was so different to most game systems.
+Olson concluded, "It might not be the ideal system for you, but it is an interesting change.
+ICE is on the rise, and has built a solid base, and I am more and more impressed with them with each new product."

 Troy Christensen reviewed Rolemaster for Different Worlds magazine and stated that "I found ICE's game lacking the special magic which distinguishes a good game from the bad.
 I found it just to be another high-priced game with tiring, overused rules.
 I cannot recommend this game to any serious role-player, I can suggest that it might be worth your while to purchase 'Spell Law' if you are interested in gaining new spells for your present role-playing game."

 Rick Swan reviewed various editions of the game system: